ncsa/hydro_documentation/docs/source/index.rst

 -------------------------------

-This information is for users who are adept at using an HPC system and are only interested in the basic hydro workflow.
+This information is for users who are adept at using an HPC system and are only interested in the basic Hydro workflow.

 **1.** `Getting Access <#Access>`__ - Limited to NFI projects who need access to Hydro